trufflesuite/artifact-updates/docs/use-cases.rst

 Save contract instance
 ``````````````````````

-Either deployed externally as part of another application on the network, or
+Users must be able to save new |ContractInstances| on a given network,
-as part of a factory contract internally.
+identifying them as a known |ContractType|.

 Save library instance
 `````````````````````

-To avoid the extra gas expense of redeployment.
+Similarly, users must be able to save records of externally-deployed
+|Libraries|.
+This is particularly useful, as many commonly-used libraries are
+already deployed on a majority of |Networks|, and users should not have to pay the extra gas just to accommodate tooling.

 Save interface instance
 ```````````````````````

-In cases where source is not known for an external contract, it may still
+In cases where source is not known for an external contract, users may need
-be required to keep a reference of that contract's interface (i.e. via
+reference that |ContractInstance| by its interface (i.e. via Solidity's
-Solidity's ``interface`` mechanism).
+``interface`` mechanism).

 Migrations